Our School Vision:

 The DfE have reinforced the need "to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs."

-The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister this year.
+The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister recently.
 At Shawley Community Primary School these values underpin the essence of all that we do, and are reinforced regularly.
 Click here to read how we promote British values.